Anthonymuro/aisd-jse-on-the-job-2/README.md

 const storeHours = "Monday - Friday: 9 AM - 6 PM, Saturday: 10 AM - 4 PM, Sunday: Closed";
 ```

-- [ ] In this step, remove the `console.log()` statements for now.
-These variables will later be used to manage and manipulate the store's inventory dynamically.

 ---